“`xml

 - Complete a physical exam

-Non-athlete memberships are for coaches, officials, and supporters.
+Athlete memberships are for those of you eager to compete, while non-athlete ones are aimed at coaches, officials, and supporters.

-Keep your membership current to stay active in the sport.
+Keep your membership active to stay in the game!

 Essentials of Boxing Training